-Staff Analysis: The recommended rates are designed to produce revenue of \$96,935 for water and \$91,990 for wastewater, excluding miscellaneous service charges.
-Typically, staff would use test year consumption as the basis for calculating kgals for rate setting.
-However, as discussed in Issue 8, staff relied on information contained in the staff audit report to calculate recommended residential ERCs, as well as information obtained from the staff engineer.
-Also, staff used purchased water data from the utility's 2007 Annual Report in order to determine the recommended consumption for rate setting purposes.
+The appropriate monthly water rates are shown on Schedule No. 4-A, and the appropriate wastewater monthly rates are shown on Schedule No. 4-B. The rates are designed to produce revenue of \$96,935 for water and \$91,990 for wastewater, excluding miscellaneous service charges.
+Typically, we would use test year consumption as the basis for calculating kgals for rate setting.
+However, as discussed above, we relied on information contained in our staff's audit report, as well as information obtained from our staff engineer, to calculate recommended residential ERCs.
+Also, we used purchased water data from the Utility's 2007 Annual Report to determine the recommended consumption for rate setting purposes.

-As discussed in Issue 9, staff recommends that the appropriate rate structure for the water and wastewater systems' residential and non-residential class is a traditional BFC/gallonage charge rate structure.
-The BFC cost recovery percentage for the water system should be set at 40 percent.
-The residential wastewater monthly gallonage cap should be set at 6 kgal.
-The nonresidential gallonage charge should be 1.2 times greater than the corresponding residential charge, and the BFC cost recovery percentage for the wastewater system should remain at 50 percent.
+In our analysis of rate structure, above, we found that the appropriate rate structure for the water and wastewater systems' residential and non-residential class is a traditional BFC/gallonage charge rate structure.
+The BFC cost recovery percentage for the water system is set at 40 percent.
+The residential wastewater monthly gallonage cap is set at 6 kgal.
+The non-residential gallonage charge is 1.2 times greater than the corresponding residential charge, and the BFC cost recovery percentage for the wastewater system shall remain at 50 percent.

-The approved rates should be effective for service rendered on or after the stamped approval date on the tariff sheet, pursuant to Rule 25-30.475(1), F.A.C.
-In addition, the approved rates should not be implemented until staff has approved the proposed customer notice and the notice has been received by the customers.
-The Utility should provide proof of the date notice was given no less than 10 days after the date of the notice.
+The approved rates shall be effective for service rendered on or after the stamped approval date on the tariff sheet, pursuant to Rule 25-30.475(1), F.A.C.
+In addition, the approved rates shall not be implemented until our staff has approved the proposed customer notice and the notice has been received by the customers.
+The Utility shall provide proof of the date notice was given no less than 10 days after the date of the notice.